 |COST OF ATTENDANCE 2018-2019 (Undergraduate)|

 |Room and Board:||14,660|

 |Transportation||(Ranges from 0-1500)|

 Mandatory health insurance is fully billed in the fall semester for full year students and in the spring semester for spring entrants.
 The premium is set annually and is $1,930 for 2017-18.
+(The premium amount for 2018-19 will be available in May.)
 United States citizens and eligible noncitizens may waive the health insurance annually online with proof of comparable insurance coverage.
 The cost of the health insurance is not factored in to the cost of attendance when determining a student's eligibility for financial aid.